Join the SIXD Challenge Google group to stay up to date.

 This task, which is a special variant of the 6D localization task described in , allows to evaluate most of the state-of-the-art methods out of the box.
 The task is relevant for industry, e.g. for an assembly robot when it needs to find a bolt to complete an assembly step.
 Even if there are multiple bolts in its workspace, the robot needs to know the pose of a single bolt, arbitrarily chosen.

 The difficulty of the "multiple instances, find one that you pick" is close to "find the instance in most favorable pose" (least occlusion, unambiguous view).
 Most methods are expected, but not required, to report the most favorable pose, treating the rest as clutter.

 The datasets selected for the challenge were converted to a standard format.
 All contain 3D object models and training and test RGB-D images.
 The training images show individual objects from different viewpoints and were either captured by a Kinect-like sensor or obtained by rendering of the 3D object models.
-The test images were captured in scenes with varying complexity, often with clutter and occlusion, and are fully annotated (the ground truth is provided for each instance of the modeled objects).
+The test images were captured in scenes with varying complexity, often with clutter and occlusion.
+For more information about the datasets, see files dataset_info.md in the respective download folders.

-We provide SIXD toolkit that includes python scripts for reading the standard dataset format, rendering, evaluation etc.
+We provide SIXD toolkit with python scripts for reading the standard dataset format, rendering, evaluation etc.

 1 Center for Machine Perception, Czech Technical University in Prague, Czech Republic